matthewlondon/LibraryManager/README.md

 - Delete an author from the library (Note: When an author is deleted, all their associated books will be deleted as well).

 ### Features
--Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program -Make your application a CRUD API
+- Create a dictionary or list, populate it with several values, retrieve at least one value, and use it in your program
+- Make your application a CRUD API
--Make your application asynchronous
+- Make your application asynchronous
--Have 2 or more tables (entities) in your application that are related and have a function return data from both entities.
+- Have 2 or more tables (entities) in your application that are related and have a function return data from both entities.
 In entity framework, this is equivalent to a join

 ## Usage